EU 'on the brink of existential crisis', De Wever warns at European Industry Summit

 According to Diependaele, the challenges stem from Europe's declining competitiveness.
 "Our industry is the engine of our prosperity, and that engine is starting to falter."
 He pointed to growing uncertainty among business leaders, with investments being postponed or cancelled, often in decarbonisation and innovation.

-The Antwerp Declaration Community, comprised of more than 1,300 European companies, associations and trade unions, called on European leaders to adopt "urgent and decisive" emergency measures to restore competitiveness and safeguard jobs.
+The Antwerp Declaration Community, comprised of more than 1,300 European companies, associations and trade unions, called on leaders to adopt "urgent and decisive" emergency measures to restore competitiveness and safeguard jobs.

-"Europe is losing industrial capacity at a rate we have never seen before," says BASF CEO Markus Kamieth.
+"Europe is losing industrial capacity at a rate we have never seen before," said BASF CEO Markus Kamieth.
 "This is a structural trend in competitiveness that affects all manufacturing sectors.
 If Europe wants to lead the way in the 'clean transition', it cannot afford to lose any more of the industry that makes the transition possible."

 #FlandersNewsService | © BELGA PHOTO JONAS ROOSENS